enkelprifti98/metal-isometric-xepa/README.md

 While the server is rebooting, you can monitor its progress through the [Out-of-Band console](https://metal.equinix.com/developers/docs/resilience-recovery/serial-over-ssh/#using-sos).

 If you see any storage drive missing or filesystem mounting related errors in the Out-of-Band console, it could potentially mean that the Operating System does not detect the underlying storage drives / controller.
-Try installing the OS in a different drive type.
+Try installing the OS in a different drive type under a different HBA / storage controller.
 For troubleshooting, you could also [attach the PCI storage controller](#attach-a-pci-device-to-the-virtual-machine) to the VM inside the ISO installation environment to verify if the OS can detect the drives or not.

 Once the server has rebooted succesfully, you should be able to access it via RDP / SSH through its IP address or the Out-of-Band console.